ozmartins/Osm.InterestRate/README.md

 This simple API has only one endpoint that returns a fixed interest rate defined in the source code.
 The value returned here is used by the FutureValueApi to calculate the future value of an amount of money.

-The project has three layers: Data, Domain, and API.
-The Data layer has just one repository that returns a fixed interest rate.
-I am using a repository here to make it easy to start using a database instead of the fixed interest rate value (if we want to).

-The Domain layer contains a model for interest rate and a service which consumes the repository.
-Finally, the API layer just exposes the service to the external world through a controller.

 ## Outline

  - [Libraries](#libraries)